Boil Water Notices

 If you are on any of these water supplies please boil all drinking/cooking water for at least 1 minute before you use it.

 • Brushing Teeth

 If you have friends or relatives living in these areas please help pass the word by checking to make sure they know they need to boil their water.

 We know living with Boil Water Notices can be frustrating.
-We promise we’re doing everything we can to improve water quality and remove the notices as soon as possible whilst keeping people healthy.
+We’re doing everything we can to improve water quality and remove the notices as soon as possible whilst keeping people healthy.